Skip to main content

 You have two primary options for synchronizing your candidate data with a Google Sheet or Airtable:

-• The simplest and quickest method: Using CSV files.
+• The simplest and quickest method is using CSV files.

 • A more automated approach: Using Zapier.